 Python Tkinter Autocomplete Combobox

-In this section, we will learn how to do autocomplete Combobox widget in Python Tkinter.
+In this section, we will learn how to autocomplete the Combobox widget in Python Tkinter.

 - The first step in the process is to import the AutocompleteEntry method from ttkwidgets.autocomplete

-- Now instead of creating a Combobutton or Combobox widget directly from Tkinter, we will create using AutocompleteCombobox, and inside it, we will pass a parameter for completevalues.
+- Now, instead of creating a Combobutton or Combobox widget directly from Tkinter, we will create it using AutocompleteCombobox, and inside it, we will pass a parameter for completevalues.

-- The values passed in completevalues parameter will become options that will be completed when the user will pass similar keywords.
+- The values passed in the completevalues parameter will become options that will be completed when the user passes similar keywords.

 Source code of Autocomplete combobox in Tkinter Python